RaceClocker supports various race start formats that are common across many sports. Our start options are:

 Split point settings can be changed at any time via editing race details.

-Race details and start list can be duplicated to create a copy of that race.
+Race details and its start list can be duplicated to create a copy of a race.
 This is useful for example when setting up multiple legs for an endurance race.
-Results and timing history will not be copied, all time stamps in the copy will be reset.
+Results and timing history will NOT be copied, all time stamps in the copy will be reset.

-RaceClocker start lists can include categories, bib numbers, a team or club name, and a handicap factor in addition to the participant's name.
+RaceClocker start lists can include categories, bib numbers, a team or club name, age, gender, a handicap factor as well as a 'custom' field in addition to the participant's name.
 All fields other than 'Name' are optional.
 If your race has wave starts then the start list will be grouped by wave.
-Turning on/off these properties has an effect on other aspect of the experience:
+A time trial or a mass start race can also be grouped by category, via the 'View' menu.
+Turning on/off these fields will hide or show them not only in the start list, but also in the timers and in the results.

-The startlist order, in some sports called seeding, can be reordered via drag/drop.
+The start list order, in some sports called seeding, can be reordered via drag/drop.
 It's easiest to manage this on a laptop computer with a mouse.
-The order can also be sorted via the column headers, for example alphabetically by name or by bib number from low to high.
+The start list order can also be set via each headers, for example alphabetically or numerical by name, by age or by bib number from low to high or reversed.

 At any time the start list can be edited directly in the editor.
 Just click on a field and start typing.
 Fields can be navigated quickly using the keyboard.
 'Enter' and 'Shift + Enter' move the focus up and down the grid.
 'Tab' and 'Shift + Tab' move the focus right and left.
 Participants can be removed from the start list by clicking on the delete icon.
 The entire list can be cleared by clicking on the orange delete icon at the top of the list (you'll be asked for confirmation).